darius-simiyu/M-PESA_APIs/README.md

 It's easy.
 Just follow the go to [Safaricom's registration page](https://developer.safaricom.co.ke/login-register), register and create add app.

 ### 2. Building Application backend
+1. In a fresh Laravel application or framework of choice create database models for Product, Consumer, Purchase and Transaction.
+2. Use a seeder of Faker library to generate some products data.
 ## Were do we from here!